 Gantt charts in waterfall vs. agile planning

-Gantt charts can be a powerful tool for both the waterfall or agile methodologies.
+Whether you like the waterfall or agile methodology, Gantt charts can be a powerful tool for either.

 The waterfall model of project planning follows a linear approach where stakeholder and customer requirements are collected at the beginning of the project.
 From that, project managers create a sequential project plan, complete with milestones and deadlines.
 Every piece of the project relies on the completion of preceding tasks.
 This is favored by teams that focus on process (such as construction or manufacturing) and less on ideation or problem-solving as the steps need to be planned out in advance.